faizanakram99/InvoiceSales/README.md

 # InvoiceSales
-Invoice Sales System developed using symfony framework - CRUD operations, download invoice as pdf and email invoice.
+Invoice Sales System developed using symfony framework - CRUD operations, download invoice as pdf (or view inline) and email invoice.

-My first ever project in symfony.

 **For running this application.
 Follow these steps :**
 - Install PHP 5.5+